PrincetonACM/princetonacm.github.io/announcements/index.markdown

 To participate in these coffee chats, please become an ACM member first by filling out the <a href="https://forms.gle/7HcG9zUtD7wPj9Rc9" target="_blank">registration form</a>.
 Then, you can sign up <a href="https://forms.gle/wcX8tmRmJo1ics3r8" target="_blank">here</a>! *Please fill out this form by this Monday, September 6.*

 **Update (September 3, 11:50 PM):** Our slots for free drinks filled up, but you can still be matched to meet another ACM member!
+**Update (September 9, 4:48 PM):** Coffee Chat assignments and free drink info should be out — let us know if you signed up but didn't get an email.

 ---